 Highway 1 - Lower Lynn Public Engagement

-The next round of public information sessions is planned for spring 2018.
-At these information sessions, we’ll provide design plans for the Lynn Creek Connectivity Improvements and the Keith Road/Seymour Parkway Interchange Projects along with concept refinements for the new Main Street/Dollarton Highway Interchange.
+At the upcoming information sessions, we’ll provide design plans for the Lynn Creek Connectivity Improvements and the Keith Road/Seymour Parkway Interchange.
+We’ll also be showing concept refinements for the new Main Street/Dollarton Highway Interchange.

 Two public information sessions were held on February 21 and February 25, 2017 to present the revised design for the Mountain Highway Interchange.
 An interactive 3D model showing the revised design was on display at both public information sessions, and feedback forms were made available to attendees.